Professor of Counseling

 Dr. Gingrich has written a number of articles and presented at professional conferences in the areas of marital and premarital counseling, counselor supervision, and care and counsel as mission.

-"Strengthening family Resilience to Trauma.
+"Strengthening family Resilience to Trauma."
 In Treating Trauma in Christian Counseling and Psychotherapy.
-IVP, forthcoming.
+IVP, 2017.

 "Pastoral Counseling in the Philippines: A Perspective from the West."
 In International Perspectives on Pastoral Counseling.
 Routledge, 2002.